-Learn about language processing disorder.
+Learn about language processing disorder

-- Recognize the symptoms of this auditory processing difficulty.
+- Recognize the symptoms in children

-- Understand your language processing treatment options.
+- Language processing treatment options

 Language Processing Disorder

 Language processing is at the heart of all learning.
 It defines the early listening skills needed to learn the language and then to absorb information in the world around us.
 We think in language, and language skills directly impact reading.
 Any difficulties, such as language processing disorder, can have serious learning consequences.